jirehkang/positioning-agent/README.md

 This project is a work in progress.

 ### ✅ Working Features

 - Guided product insight input
 - AI-generated insight based on product description
 - Editable fields for refinement
 - Positioning statement generation

 ### 🐞 Known Bugs

 - Inconsistent Generate button behavior after it's been clicked

 ### 🔧 In Progress

 - Improved validation and success messaging
 - Enhanced output quality
 - Refine overall look of the web app
+- Add a way for users to submit feedback and suggestions